 - The HSA may serve the dual purpose of providing for both medical and retirement expenses.

 You, your employer, or both may contribute to your HSA.
 However, the total contributions are limited annually.
-The 2021 maximum contribution is $3600 for individuals, $7200 for families, or the amount of the health plan deductible, whichever is less.
-(HSA holders 55 and older may contribute an additional $1000 per year as a catch-up contribution, which means $4600 for an individual and $8200 for a family.)
+The 2024 maximum contribution is $4,150 for individuals, $8,300 for families, or the amount of the health plan deductible, whichever is less.
+(HSA holders 55 and older may contribute an additional $1,000 per year as a catch-up contribution.)

 - Distributions can be used for qualified medical expenses such as medical services, hospital costs, prescription drugs, dental, and vision care, long-term care insurance, and health insurance premiums during any period of unemployment.

 - Spouses or dependents can also use the money for qualified, un-reimbursed medical expenses.

 - Security - Protect against high or unexpected medical bills.